fazpass/fia-documentation/README.Android.md

 <details>
 <summary><h4>Miscall auth type</h4></summary>

 This OTP will call user's phone number.
-Only available if user has granted these 2 permissions for miscall autofill:
-- Manifest.permission.READ_PHONE_STATE
-- Manifest.permission.READ_CALL_LOG

 User has to fill the last several digits of the caller's phone number.
 Digit count can be obtained with `digitCount` property.
 There is also a miscall listener method `listenToMiscall()`.
 See code snippet down below for example usage.